Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 📌 Related pillar guides: Medical Colleges in India · NEET 2026 · Govt Medical Colleges · Lowest-Fee Private MBBS Colleges (Statewise)

-A pillar guide to MBBS fees at Deemed-to-be Universities across India, with year-on-year (2024 vs 2025-26) tuition tracker, NRI rates, annual increment policies, NEET cutoff bands, and the MCC Deemed Counselling pathway.
-Search, sort, compare — and link out to detailed state and college pages.
+A pillar guide to MBBS fees at Deemed-to-be Universities across India, with NRI rates, annual increment policies, NEET cutoff bands, and the MCC Deemed Counselling pathway.
+Compare official fees, cutoff bands and the MCC route — and link out to detailed state and college pages.

 MBBS Fees at Deemed & Private Colleges 2026 — Quick Answer